AbhishekGupta-33/ShiftBooking/README.md

-# React Native App
+# ShiftBooking App

-This is a React Native app that allows you to do XYZ.
+This is a ShiftBooking app for assessment purpose.

 ## Getting Started